abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/routing_library.rst

 ^^^^^^^^^^^^^^

-We are mainly using CP-based local search and large neighborhood search using routing-specific neighborhoods.
+We are mainly using CP-based Local Search and Large Neighborhood Search using routing-specific neighborhoods.
-Implementations of Tabu Search and Guided Local Search are available too and have proven to give good results (especially GLS).
+Implementations of Tabu Search (TS), Simulated Annealing (SA) and Guided Local Search (GLS) are available too and have proven to give good results (especially GLS).

 Tuning the search